MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

    :::image type="content" source="media/delta-edit-table.png" alt-text="Dialog box showing Required for Primary key":::

-1. For selected tables where a primary key has not been defined, **Required** displays under **Primary key**.
+1. For selected tables where a primary key hasn't been defined, **Required** displays under **Primary key**.
 For each of these tables:
    1. Select **Required**.
 The **Edit table** panel displays.
    1. Choose the **Primary key**.
 The primary key is an attribute unique to the table.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.
    1. Select **Close** to save and close the panel.